DIFC will for foreign property owners

 Choose the approach that suits you.

-Three clear options - from fully self-guided to fully managed.
+Two clear options - from guided to fully managed.
 You pay only for what you need.

 Tier 3